eriklgil/Midipedal/README.md

-# Midipedal
+# Bluetooth Midipedal
-Bluetooth midipedal

-This is a code to run midi commands from an esp to the computer.
-Communication through bluetooth.
+This is a code that run midi commands from an esp and send over to computer through bluetooth communication.

-You will need these libraries:
+**You will need these libraries:**

 Arduino:
 -	Spi.h